Asymptotic uncertainty quantification for communities in sparse planted bi-section models: Exact and almost-exact posterior recovery of communities

-which closely resembles (but is not exactly equal to) \cref{eq:mnscritical}, the requirement of \citep{Mossel16}.
-In fact there is a trade-off: \cref{eq:mnscritical} is slightly weaker than \cref{eq:pbmcritical} but applies only if there exists a $C>0$ such that $C^{-1}\leq a_n, b_n \leq C$ for large enough $n$ \citep{Mossel16,Zhang16}.
-More particularly, one of the sequences $(a_n)$ and $(b_n)$ may fade away with growing $n$ or equal zero outright.
-For example if $b_n=0$ and $\liminf_na_n>2$, edges between classes are completely absent but, separately, the Erd\"os-R\'{e}nyi graphs spanned by vertices in $Z_n(\theta_0')$ and $Z^c_n(\theta_0')$ respectively are connected with high probability.
-Similarly, if $a_n=0$ and $\liminf_nb_n>2$, the posterior succeeds in exact recovery: apparently, with $b_n$ above $2$, edges between classes are abundant enough to guarantee the existence of a path in $X^n$ that visits all vertices at least once, with high probability.
-It is tempting to state the following, well-known \citep{Abbe16,Mossel16} sufficient condition for the sequences $a_n>0$ and $b_n>0$:
+Up to the $\frac12\log\log(n)$-term, condition \cref{eq:pbmpnqn} is equal to (the necessary and sufficient) condition \cref{eq:mnscritical} of \cite{Mossel16}.
+In fact there is a trade-off: \cref{eq:pbmpnqn} is slightly weaker than \cref{eq:mnscritical}, but \cref{eq:mnscritical} applies only if there exists a $C>0$ such that $C^{-1}\leq a_n, b_n \leq C$ for large enough $n$ \citep{Mossel16,Zhang16}.
+This bound excludes some interesting examples in which one of the sequences $(a_n)$ and $(b_n)$ may fade away with growing $n$ or equal zero outright.
+For instance, if $b_n=0$ and $\liminf_na_n>1$, edges between communities are completely absent but, separately, the Erd\H os-R\'{e}nyi graphs spanned by vertices in $Z_n(\theta_0')$ and $Z^c_n(\theta_0')$ respectively are connected with high probability.
+Similarly, if $a_n=0$ and $\liminf_nb_n>1$, the posterior succeeds in exact recovery: possibly with $b_n$ above $1$, edges between communities are abundant enough to guarantee the existence of a path in $X^n$ that visits all vertices at least once, with high probability.
+It is tempting to state the following, well-known \citep{Abbe16,Abbe18,Mossel16} sufficient condition for the sequences $a_n>0$ and $b_n>0$:

+(even though it ignores the logarithm in \cref{eq:mnscritical}).
+Figure~\ref{fig:phase} provides a `phase diagram' delineating the choices for $(a,b)$ such that $a_n=a$ and $b_n=b$ leads to exact recovery (analogous to \cite[theorem~3]{Abbe18}).

-(even though it ignores the logarithm in \cref{eq:pbmcritical}). \end{example} \begin{corollary} Under the conditions of \cref{thm:pbmexact}, the MAP-/ML-estimator $\hat{\theta}_n$ recovers $\theta_{0,n}$ exactly: $P_{\theta_0,n}(\hat{\theta}_n(X^n)=\theta_{0,n})\to1$. \end{corollary} \begin{proof} Due to the uniformity of the prior, for every $n\geq1$, maximization of the posterior density (with respect to the counting measure) on $\Theta_n$, is the same as maximization of the likelihood.
-Due to \cref{eq:pbmexact}, the posterior density in the point $\theta_{0,n}$ in $\Theta_n$ converges to one in $P_{\theta_0,n}$-probability.
-Accordingly, the point of maximization is $\theta_{0,n}$ with high probability. \end{proof} \begin{remark} Although \citep{Mossel16} formulates seminal results, there are small imperfections.
-Lemma~5.1 is not correct as stated: in case \(u\) and \(v\) (in their notation) are connected (the simplest counterexample is the graph with two nodes and one edge), where one node is class one and the other class zero (or \(-1\) in their notation).
-However, the conclusion of the lemma still holds, if we require in addition that \(u\) and \(v\) are not connected.
-In the proof of theorem~2.5, this requirement should be taken into account.
-Also note that \(|E(G)\cap B_{\tau'}|\leq |E(G)\cap B_{\tau}|\) (in their notation), contrary to \citep[proof of lemma~5.1]{Mossel16}. \end{remark}
+\begin{corollary} Under the conditions of \cref{thm:pbmexact}, the MAP-/ML-estimator recovers $\theta_{0,n}$ exactly. \end{corollary} \begin{proof} Due to the uniformity of the prior, for every $n\geq1$, maximization of the posterior density (with respect to the counting measure) on $\Theta_n$, is the same as maximization of the likelihood.
+Due to \cref{eq:pbmexact}, the posterior densities in the points $\theta_{0,n}$ in $\Theta_n$ converge to one in $P_{\theta_0,n}$-probability.
+Accordingly, the point of maximization is $\theta_{0,n}$ with high probability. \end{proof}